zalando-incubator/Zincr/README.md

 ### Specification
-Check to determin if the specification of a pull request follows specific style rules, it must have a minimum length, include a url, and include an issue ID, each individual check can be enabled/disabled
+Check to determine if the specification of a pull request follows specific style rules, it must have a minimum length, include a url, and include an issue ID, each individual check can be enabled/disabled

 ```yaml
 specification: